mitbailey/meb/README.md

 # meb
 Helpful code snippets and references.

-# Troubleshooting
+# Examples

-None.
+The `examples/` directory contains example Makefiles for C and C++ programs.

+The file `src/meb_print.h` contains an example program for using the `meb_print.h` library.

-# meb_debug.h
+# meb_print.h
 stderr-based debug printouts for C programs.

-Created by Mit Bailey with revisions by Sunip K. Mukherjee.
+_Created by Mit Bailey with revisions by Sunip K. Mukherjee._

 Each function-like macro name takes the form `<prefix>print<suffix>(...)`, where `<prefix>` is:

+ - b
+   - Includes no pre-formatted string text.
+   - Supports MEB colors.
+   - Outputs to `stdout`.
+   - Returns numbers of characters written to `stdout`.

+ - t
+   - Displays current system time to second accuracy.
+   - Supports MEB colors.
+   - Outputs to `stderr`
+   - Return type `void`.

  - db
    - Displays filename, line number, and function name.
    - Supports MEB colors.
    - Outputs to `stderr`.
    - Return type `void`.
- - b
-   - Includes no pre-formatted string text.
-   - Supports MEB colors.
-   - Outputs to `stdout`.
-   - Returns numbers of characters written to `stdout`.

  - er
    - Prints an `stderror.h` error.
    - Displays filename, line number, and function name.
    - Does not support MEB colors.
-   - Outputs to `stderr`
-   - Return type `void`.
- - t
-   - Displays current system time to second accuracy.
-   - Supports MEB colors.
    - Outputs to `stderr`
    - Return type `void`.

  and `<suffix>` is:
  - lf